magdalenamae/magdalenamae/README.md

-- 👋 Hi, I’m @magdalenamae
+- 👋 Hi, I’m Magdalena Robinson a Junior Developer based in Melbourne.
-- 📫 How to reach me magdalenadarcy3@gmail.com
+- 📫 How to reach me magda.m.robinson@gmail.com
+- 🖥️ Portfolio magdalenarobinson.info

 <!---
 magdalenamae/magdalenamae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.